thingSoC/TSOC_RS485_EM/TSOC_RS485_EM/docs/TheoryOfOperation.md

 is used to provide the 3.3 Volt power rail.
 This type of active power protection scheme is much faster (5/1000 of a second), and much more efficient than chemical or resetable fuses, such as the PPTC fuse normally used for USB power on the typical Arduino board.

+This type of active power protection scheme also protect your Li-Po battery from being completely discharged and ruined.
+U4, the [NCP361](http://www.onsemi.com/pub_link/Collateral/NCP361-D.PDF) also includes a low-voltage (undervoltage) comparator, and will keep the system from powering up if the battery has been discharged too much, and preventing it from damage.

 ![Schematic Page C](https://github.com/thingSoC/TSOC_RS485_EM/blob/master/TSOC_RS485_EM/docs/images/sch_page_3.png "Schematic Page C")